nhsconnect/prm-practice-migration/guide/05-planning-for-cut-over.md

 * If possible, reduce referrals to urgent only cases

 * Print an extra copy of any referrals done during cut-over period.
-These can then be scanned into the target supplier system when you are live
+These can then be scanned into the new supplier (target) system when you are live

 ### Scanning: